josev2046/Composting-the-Cloud-Paper-/README.md

 ### **Composting the Cloud: the literal crap of our digital metabolism**

 The Cloud is not disembodied; it is a massive, resource-hungry organism that excretes carbon, heat, and toxic e-waste.
-So we thought it'd be worth embracing the scatological reality of our technology—both the old media in the landfill and the invisible emissions of the server farm.
+So I thought it'd be worth embracing the scatological reality of our technology—both the old media in the landfill and the invisible emissions of the server farm.
 We will strip away the sanitised mask of 'sustainability' and confront the true metabolic cost of our digital lives.

 Let’s bring it down to earth and unpack what that actually means for us, right now:

 Tech companies have done a brilliant job of selling us a myth.
-They sell us "The Cloud."
+They sell you "The Cloud."
 It’s a wonderful bit of marketing, isn't it?
 The word "cloud" sounds fluffy, weightless, and infinite.
 It pitches a fantasy that our modern digital lives are perfectly hygienic and sanitised.
-We are told that we have finally transcended our messy, biological reality—that our thoughts, our memories, and our data can live forever untethered from the physical world, floating in some perfectly sterilized vacuum.
+You are told that we have finally transcended our messy, biological reality—that our thoughts, our memories, and our data can live forever untethered from the physical world, floating in some perfectly sterilized vacuum...

 But The Cloud is just a metaphor.
 In reality, The Cloud is just someone else’s computer.